ravendb/docs/docs/consumer/querying/handling-document-relationships.markdown

 {CODE liveprojections3@Consumer\LiveProjections.cs /}

-The main benefit of using Live Projections is by having to write much less code, which will run on the server and can save a lot of network bandwidth by returning only the data we are interested in.
+The main benefit of using Live Projections is having to write much less code, and the fact that it will run on the server and reduce a lot of network bandwidth by returning only the data we are interested in.

 {NOTE An important difference to note is that while Includes is useful for explicit loading by id or querying, Live Projections can be used for querying only. /}